Updated: Nov 12, 2020

 8. Encourage Experience that Teaches Initiative

-Initiative is the ability to propel life forward in purposeful directions.
-It’s not developed through external rewards, such as grades, winning, awards, or money, but is built through internal rewards such creativity, dignity, autonomy, or making a difference in other people's lives.
+I read once that, initiative is the ability to propel life forward in purposeful directions, and I like that description.
+The author explains that because it’s driven by internal rewards that build character and allow them to develop a real sense of who they are, and not through the acquisition of grades, winning, awards, or money.
 Allowing adolescents to choose projects or activities because it gives them internal rewards is essential to building the initiative that can them help change direction, even when a barrier seems like the end of the world.

 This is why understanding their individual strengths and motivations is just as important as getting to know their skills and achievements.